phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

 # MP1-CultureCoffee-CI-CoBC-FM
-Milestone Project 1 - Culture Coffee  café - static page [C.I. &amp; CoB C]
+Milestone Project 1 - "Culture Coffee  café" - static page [C.I. &amp; CoB C]

 ## About
-    CC is a static website which is intended to promote, atract and offer information to potantial and actual customers of Culture Coffee cafe.
+    CC is a static website which is intended to promote, atract and offer information to potential and actual customers of Culture Coffee café.
-    Since this website was build as a Milesstone Project for my course, therefore educational purposes only, please be advised that some information on the website may not real.
+    Since this website was build as a Milesstone Project for my course, therefore educational purposes only, please be advised that some information on the website may not accurate and are displayed for the fore-mentioned scope.

 ### Link to live website is [here](https://phloreenm.github.io/MP1-CultureCoffee-CI-CoBC-FM/)
 ### Link to GitHub repo is [here](https://github.com/phloreenm/MP1-CultureCoffee-CI-CoBC-FM/tree/main)